Golden Horseshoe

 Distance-focused driver setup

-Tighter fairways on Spotswood reward accuracy over length; a bag built around fairway woods and irons plays better than one optimized for maximum distance.
+Tighter fairways on Spotswood reward accuracy over length; A bag built around fairway woods and irons plays better than one optimized for maximum distance.

 Spikeless shoes only